The Post-Truth Era

-Are you concerned about the rise of disinformation and its impact on political systems worldwide?
-Do you have insights into how truth fabrication is shaking the foundations of democracy?
-We invite you to join our FREE upcoming panel debate, where we will explore the urgent challenges posed by disinformation and manipulation in the digital age.
+Concerned about the rise of disinformation and its impact on political systems worldwide.
+With insights into how truth fabrication was shaking the foundations of democracy.
+FORUM hosted this panel debate to explore the urgent challenges posed by disinformation and manipulation in the digital age.

 Discussion Topics

-• In what ways is the fabrication of truth disrupting political systems?
+• In what ways was the fabrication of truth disrupting political systems?

-• What measures can we expect from slow-to-react governing bodies to prevent the chaos of a fact-free world?
+• What measures could be expected from slow-to-react governing bodies to prevent the chaos of a fact-free world?

-• Can we dissect the ramifications of disinformation and manipulation, and highlight strategies to safeguard democratic integrity?
+• Could we dissect the ramifications of disinformation and manipulation and highlight strategies to safeguard democratic integrity?

-In 2024, we face an unprecedented convergence: the largest election year in history alongside the proliferation of Artificial Intelligence.
-This debate will unfold the convergence of these realms, examining how disinformation campaigns and manipulation techniques are not only a threat to democratic discourse but also to social justice efforts—and potentially, to democracy itself.
-This discussion will seek to expose aspects relevant to activism, citizenship, human rights and technology.
+In 2024 we faced an unprecedented convergence: the largest election year in history alongside the proliferation of artificial intelligence.
+This debate examined the intersection of these forces and how disinformation campaigns and manipulation techniques posed threats not only to democratic discourse but also to social justice efforts and potentially to democracy itself.
+The discussion aimed to expose issues relevant to activism, citizenship, human rights and technology.

 Moderator